Changes in the appearance, smell, taste, or texture of an avocado may indicate that it has gone bad.

 Ripe avocados have a pleasant, slightly sweet aroma and somewhat nutty flavor.
 As the fruit spoils, it may develop an abnormal taste and odor.

-Rancidity can result in the formation of potentially toxic compounds.
-Don’t eat an avocado if you think it’s rancid (
+Rancidity can result in the formation of

 The flavor of spoiled avocados can vary, but it’s usually easy to tell upon taste whether they’re past their prime.